manketon/ultralytics/docs/en/guides/ros-quickstart.md

 def pointcloud2_to_array(pointcloud2: PointCloud2) -> tuple:
+    """
-    """Convert a ROS PointCloud2 message to a numpy array.
+    Convert a ROS PointCloud2 message to a numpy array.

     Args:
         pointcloud2 (PointCloud2): the PointCloud2 message